Kanishknarang/Agent-Selector/README.md

 # Agent-Selector

 The project consists of 4 files:
--agent.py : consists of a class Agent used for creating agent objects -issue.py : consists of a class Issue used for creating issue objects -agent_selector.py : it is the main file of the project where all the work of selecting agents is done.
--test_agent_selector : it consists of unit tests for testing our project

 agent.py->

 this file consists of a class Agent which is used for creating Agent objects.
-The agent field are : name, is_available, available_since roles(list of roles)
+The agent fields are : name, is_available, available_since, roles(list of roles)

 issues.py->

 this file consists of a class Issue which is used for creating Issue objects.
-The agent field are : discription, roles(list of roles)
+The agent fields are : discription, roles(list of roles)

 agent_selector.py->